abpanic/Data-Unification/README.md

 The Financial-Data-Unification project is primarily implemented using SQL Server Integration Services (SSIS) and Apache NiFi.
 The SSIS package uses data flow components such as the OLE DB Source, Excel Source, and ADO.NET Destination to import data from the source databases and load it into the target database.
 The Apache NiFi flow uses processors such as GetSQL, QueryDatabaseTable, and PutSQL to achieve the same functionality.

 ## Contributing
-Contributions to the Financial-Data-Unification project are welcome.
+Contributions to the Data-Unification project are welcome.
 To contribute, follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your changes.